 Rob's Hand (M.A.
 Reilly, 2016) |

-Rob has always adored our son, Devon.
+Rob has always adored our child.
 He still does.
 But as his illness progresses, he is acting in ways that are at times both gruff and cool.
 At first this was directed only to me.
-But earlier today, Devon was lightly rubbing Rob's shoulder--trying to soothe him--and in front of others, Rob curtly told him not to touch him.
+But earlier today, Emily was lightly rubbing Rob's shoulder--trying to soothe him--and in front of others, Rob curtly said, "do not to touch me."

 We are a family who touches.
-We have taught Devon that and I watched as his face shuttered closed and he left the room.
-A little more of my heart broke, knowing he was hurt.
-Later we would sit on his bed and he would let me hold him as we talked about why his father was withdrawing.
+We have taught Emily that and I watched as her face shuttered closed and she left the room.
+A little more of my heart broke, knowing she was hurt.
+Later we would sit on her bed and she would let me hold her as we talked about why her father was withdrawing.
 It's one thing to read about the stages of dying and quite another to experience them via your husband or your dad.

 II.